-- Police checks are returned clear on application and all family members 18 years and over need to have one as well. - Working with children checks must be carried on potential educators and family members over the age of 18 living at home. - Reference checks are conducted. - Medical is carried out by a registered GP - Applicant spends time with an experience educator - Applicant participates in Orientation Training - The Schemes complete a Home Safety Check on the potential FDC Educators care environment - Educators are required to have current public liability insurance (available through Family Day Care Australia). - Educators agree to obtain a First Aid Certificate, CPR, Asthma & Anaphylaxis - Educators must sign the Colac Otway Shire's Family Day Care Educators Agreement document. - Educators must have an understanding that they are approved by Council to provide a service, and therefore not employees of the Colac Otway Shire - Council educators are responsible for payment of tax on time, and keeping accurate records of income and expenditure.
+- An application form is provided to the Co-ordination Unit. - Suitable applicants interviewed by two staff. - A staff member interviews the family in the Educator's home. - Police checks are returned clear on application and all family members 18 years and over need to have one as well. - Working With Children Checks must be carried on potential educators and family members 18 year and over living at home. - Reference checks are conducted. - A medical is carried out by a registered GP. - Applicant spends time with an experienced educator. - Applicant participates in orientation training. - The FDC Unit complete a Home Safety Check on the potential FDC Educator's care environment. - Educators are required to have current public liability insurance (available through Family Day Care Australia). - Educators agree to obtain a First Aid Certificate, CPR, asthma and anaphylaxis qualifications. - Educators must sign the Colac Otway Shire's Family Day Care Educators' Agreement document. - Educators must have an understanding that they are approved by Council to provide a service, and therefore not employees of the Colac Otway Shire. - Council educators are responsible for payment of tax on time, and keeping accurate records of income and expenditure.